just96/PlayBook/README.md

 ## Features

+- Register and login with email and password
+- Passwords hashed with bcrypt
+- JWT authentication for protected routes
 - Add, edit, and delete tactics
 - View tactic details in a modal
 - Search tactics by map, side, zone, description, and effectiveness